RookiePlayers/Quickup/README.md

 ---

 ## Troubleshooting
-- If a tool (like Git or Docker) isn’t detected after install, restart your shell:
+- If a tool (like Git or Docker) isn't detected after install, restart your shell:
   ```bash
   source ~/.bashrc  # or ~/.zshrc depending on shell
   ```